rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/nft.md

   "owner": {
     "type": "string",
     "description": "Either account which owns the NFT or NFT ID of NFT that owns this NFT.
 Computed from SEND interactions after the iniital MINT."
+  },
+  "resources": {
+    "type": Resource[],
+    "description": "An array of Resource objects, computed from RESADD interactions."
+  },
+  "priority": {
+    "type": "number[]",
+    "description": "An array of indexes matching positions of resources in resources array.
+Changing this changes the order of default rendering.
+Example: [3,2,1].
+Computed from RESADD initially, and a combination of SETATTRIBUTE and RESADD later."
+  },
+  "logic": {
+    "type": Logic[],
+    "description": "Set of Logic objects, computed from SETATTRIBUTE interactions."
   }
 }
 ```